|basics > about turkish|

 (A-E, I-İ, O-Ö, U-Ü) with corresponding front/back, and rounded/unrounded sounds, which form the basis for vowel harmony.
 According to vowel harmony rules, vowels of suffixes must have the same properties as the vowel in the last syllable: either front/back or rounded/unrounded.

-Agglutination [Affixed suffixes or suffix groups - words are composed of a sequence of word elements, each of representing only one grammatical category.] - Agglutination in Turkish takes the form of suffixes attached to the end of a word, whether noun or verb.
-Suffixes add to the word's meaning and/or mark its grammatical function.
+Agglutination: [a "gluing together" - combining simple words to express compound ideas.]
+Agglutination in Turkish takes the form of suffixes attached to the end of a word, whether noun or verb.
+Suffixes add to the word's meaning and/or mark its grammatical function. (i.e. ev - house evlerden - from the houses)

 The Six Turkish Noun Conditions.